SwitchLab-VIB/EvolveX/README.md

 # EvolveX

 This repository contains the code of EvolveX, a *de novo* antibody computational design pipeline introduced in [link to paper]().
-Specifically, it corresponds to the computational pipeline that generates antibody designs given an initial set of antibody-antigen docks, which is driven by the FoldX force field to optimize the binding affinity while maintaining the thermodynamic stability of the designed antibodies.
+Specifically, it corresponds to the computational pipeline that generates antibody designs given an initial set of antibody-antigen docks and a set of positions to mutate and explore, which is driven by the FoldX force field to optimize the binding affinity while maintaining the thermodynamic stability of the designed antibodies.

 # Installation